MicrosoftDocs/fabric-docs/docs/real-time-analytics/database-shortcut.md

 ### [Using a cluster URI](#tab/workspace)

-To create a shortcut using a cluster URI and database name, follow these steps:
+To create a shortcut using a cluster URI and database name, make sure you have at least contributor permissions on the Azure Data Explorer source cluster, and then follow these steps:

 1. Browse to your workspace in Microsoft Fabric.
 1. Open the experience switcher on the bottom of the navigation pane and select **Real-Time Analytics**.